atrusofthefuture/aoedelinux32/README.md

 Running diff on this repo against the package-maintainer's stock releng configuration will show where it has been customized.
 Minor changes have been made to "build.sh" and the bulk is found in airootfs/etc and airootfs/root/customize_airootfs.sh.

+#### Additional Notes:
+Several packages were excluded to save space in these preliminary builds, including:
+	rosegarden
+	qtractor
+	soundfont-fluid

+Also, as mentioned in the single open issue, I have not yet gotten to solving the issue with deps for adljack and mixxx.
+Expect to see this fixed shortly.
+Not a priority, as I find Mixxx near unusable.

 [1]: https://wiki.archlinux.org/index.php/Professional_audio/